← Minox A

 of the camera, allowing it to be affixed to the

-The negatives are only 8 x 11 mm small.
+The negatives have a frame size of 8 x 11 mm.

 The Minox-B is fitted with a very high quality lens.
 When used in combination